Lybecker/azure-secure-networking-for-devs/exercises/instructions/3-bastion.md

 Let's fix that!

-## Virtual machine

-1. Create [network security group (NSG)](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview) in the **hub location**.
-1. Create a Windows desktop virtual machine, in the **hub location**, with no public IP or public inbound ports.
-Assign the network security group to the virtual machine.

-> Naming recommendations:
->
-> * NSG: `nsg-jumpbox-{team name}-dev`
-> * VM: `vm{team name}` (Windows VM resource names are [restrictred to maximum of 15 characters](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftcompute))

 ## Bastion

-So, umm... we created a virtual machine we can't access.
-What was the point of that?!
+So, umm... we have a virtual machine - created during the warm-up (prerequisites) - that we can't access.
+What's the point of that?!

-The solution:
+The solution to make it make sense:

 > **Note:** When creating Bastion in Azure portal, the subnet and the public IP address can be created in the same process and do not need to be separately provisioned.